-Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response use of in-reach services to residential aged care facilities and the development of regionally or locally-based visiting multi- disciplinary health care teams (including from oral and mental health disciplines and dementia care specialists as appropriate). strong focus on improving linkages between the aged care and health systems through the Better Health Care Connections measure, which will promote better practice and the development of partnerships across the health and aged care sectors.
+Commission') Recommendation Australian Government ('the Government') Response use of in-reach services to residential aged care facilities and the development of regionally or locally-based visiting multi-disciplinary health care teams (including from oral and mental health disciplines and dementia care specialists as appropriate). strong focus on improving linkages between the aged care and health systems through the Better Health Care Connections measure, which will promote better practice and the development of partnerships across the health and aged care sectors.
 This measure will include support for better access to multidisciplinary care for aged care recipients, encompassing GPs, nurses and other primary health care providers, specialists and aged care providers.
-Key initiatives include that: Funding is being provided for training coordination and support activities with primary care organisations to liaise with general practitioners, assist with take up of training, assist in developing appropriate referral pathways and provide support for GPs and practice nurses in implementing training into practice.
-Funding is also being provided for a pilot trial to enable GPs to deliver consultations to aged care recipients in residential care by videoconference.
-This will improve older Australians access to primary health care services and facilitate GPs' involvement in multidisciplinary care.
+Rey initiatives include that: • Funding is being provided for we Freedom of Info training coordination and support activities with primary care organisations to liaise with general practitioners, assist with take up of training, assist in developing appropriate referral pathways and provide support for GPs and practice nurses in implementing training into practice. • Funding is also being provided for a pilot trial to enable GPs to deliver consultations to aged care recipients in residential care by videoconference.
+This will improve older Australians access to primary health care services and facilitate released under the GPs' involvement in multidisciplinary care.
 Funding will also be provided for a study to explore possible improvements in access to primary health care for aged care recipients, by better harnessing the range of recent initiatives including financial incentives for GPs, Telehealth and Medicare Locals.
-Funding is also being provided to support a range of initiatives to enter into partnerships with public and private health care providers to enter into partnerships with public and private health care providers and medical insurers for the delivery of short term, more
+Funding is also being provided to support a range of initiatives to encourage aged care providers to enter into partnerships with public and private health care providers and medical insurers for the care facilities and the development of regionally or locally-based visiting multi-disciplinary health care teams (including from oral and mental health disciplines and